Monday, July 31, 2006

 Our combined nervousness somehow makes the whole interaction that much more awkward.
 As my mind quickly races through the different reasons for this intensity, her husband (as large a man as she is a woman) lumbers out from around their mid-sized truck with a barrel of squash in hand.
 He is dressed equally as humbly in a flannel shirt, overalls, and a straw hat.
 He pauses for a moment to spy the scene.
 Then, it finally dawns on me that the wife is extremely uncomfortable because she doesn't want to interact with a man who is not her husband.

-I slowly say, "THANK YOU!"
-They must know what that means, right?
+I slowly say, "THANK YOU!" - they must know what that means, right?
 They both turn and carry on futzing about their stand.
 I return to the car where my coworker is already waiting - he has fewer scruples when it comes to leaving a small business empty handed.

 I pause and reflect about the scene that had just occurred: